Encoding Domain Knowledge in Multi-view Latent Variable Models: A Bayesian Approach with Structured Sparsity: EXPERIMENTS

 \subsubsection{Evaluation}

 We evaluate all models on five randomly generated datasets as described above, and report average metric scores across all views.
-We assess the quality of the representation in terms of RMSE between the true observations and the reconstructed views from the common latent space.
+We assess the quality of the representation in terms of the RMSE between the true observations and the reconstructed views from the common latent space.
 We quantify the concordance between the inferred factor loadings and the true underlying structure by reporting the precision, recall and the $F_1$ score.
 As a prerequisite to calculating the binary scores we extract a binary representation of active and inactive features based on a threshold.
 For our model and MOFA, the threshold of $0.1$ matches the true cutoff between active and inactive signals when generating the sparse loadings.
 For BASS and AE, the optimal thresholds were $0.05$ and $0.01$, respectively.
-Moreover, since the factor analysis suffers from non-identifiability\citep{shapiro1985identifiability}, a matching of the latent factors and their corresponding factor loadings is necessary.
-However, we highlight that this issue is less severe for the latent structure learned by our model, and later show that the structure reinforced by the prior information is, under certain conditions, identifiable.
+In addition, we show the precision and recall curves summarizing results across all possible thresholds in the Appendix~\ref{appendix_a}.
+Finally, we perform factor matching or label switching in a post hoc manner, following~\citep{zhao2016bayesian}, where we reorder the factors to match the true order for a direct comparison with the ground truth.